Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 ### Design Choices

-The overall feel of the webpage should appeal to the company's target demographic which is young men aged between 18-30.
-The following design choices were made with this target audience in mind.
+As the company's target demographic is young men aged 18-30, design choices were made with this audience in mind.

 #### Fonts